Quaker Farm Home

 Feeding an Orphaned Lamb

-Instructions for introducing a bottle to lambs (works for goat kids and piglets too!)
+Instructions for how to bottle feed lambs (works for goat kids and piglets too!)

 By Quaker Anne